ajlopez/SimpleApps/README.md

 # SimpleApps

-SimpleApps dynamic applications defined in JavaScript
+SimpleApps dynamic applications defined in JavaScript, to be run using Node.js/Express

 ## Installation